 Fall and Winter Blooming Wildflowers

 Native flowers can add color and beauty to a landscape.
-You can frame your home or garden with distinctive flowers that will attract birds and butterflies.
+You can frame your home or garden with distinctive flowers attracting birds and butterflies.
 Gardening with native plants and wildflowers helps the environment in which you live.
 That is because native plants are disease resistant and are better able to withstand an insect attack.
-Wildflowers native to the different regions can look drastically different with many color variations in the fall and winter months.
+Wildflowers native to different regions can look drastically different with many color variations in the fall and winter months.
 You can find wildflower options on online nursery sites that sell to your region.
 Fall and winter wildflowers are naturally found in pastures, forests, creeks and ponds, lakes and rivers alongside the beds, and along jagged edges of an ocean or another body of water.

 In the United States, native wildflowers are often characterized as weeds and are not grown for esthetics.
 When wildflowers are found in the garden, they are usually pulled out and discarded, leaving the surrounding plants vulnerable to insect infestation.
 Homeowners typically purchase flower bulbs from their local greenhouse or grocery store during peak season because they are readily available, but wildflowers are not.
-Although most grocery stores that carry flowers will also carry wildflower seed packets, they are often overlooked for the easy to plant 4-inch potted flower starts, packaged bulbs, or the stores won't bring them.
+Although most grocery stores that carry flowers will also carry wildflower seed packets, they are often overlooked for the easy-to-plant 4-inch potted flower starts, packaged bulbs, or the stores won't bring them.
 It would help if you looked at online nursery options, mail orders, or localized greenhouses to find quality flowers.

 Wildflowers create a perfect backdrop for your fall or winter garden.
 They can also do quite well at getting attention as a sole flower occupant in your garden space when mixed with other native plants.